courtiol/packtrack/README.md

 [![CRAN status](https://www.r-pkg.org/badges/version/packtrack)](https://CRAN.R-project.org/package=packtrack)
 <!-- badges: end -->

-The goal of __{packtrack}__ is to track the usage of R packages.
+The goal of __{packtrack}__ is to track the usage of R packages on your system.

 This package is __highly experimental__ and far from being complete.

 The main motivation for this project is that R packages tend to accumulate beyond desire.
 If you install a package to try out, it usually comes with new dependencies that will be installed alongside with it.
 Thus, unless you are very meticulous or use particular systems such as __{packrat}__, you will quickly loose track of what you actually need to keep on your system.
-Installed packages do not take much space on the disk but one major caveat of keeping unnecessary dependencies is that your update time will increase as the number of R packages on your system grows.
+Installed packages do not take much space on the disk, but one major caveat of keeping unnecessary dependencies is that your update time will increase with the number of installed R packages.

-By tracking which packages you are using, __{packtrack}__ will help you identify which ones you don't use, so that you can remove them.
+By tracking which packages you are using, __{packtrack}__ will help you identify which are the ones you don't use, so that you can remove them.

-The package can also be used to study which dependencies are really used in practice, which can help developers know which dependencies they could move from _Import_ to _Suggests_.
+The package can also be used to study which dependencies are used in practice during various workflow, which can help developers identify which dependencies they could move from _Import_ to _Suggests_.

 ## Installation